 During Project Implementation concerned stakeholders at the central and the municipal level were consulted as needed regarding the Project progress, underlying issues and to develop way forward.
-Stakeholder's consultation is often found effective to finalize the subprojects, environment and safeguard related issues.
-In case of community development program (CDP) also, the Project level activities were developed and implemented in consultation with beneficiaries at site and stakeholders at the local/ municipal level.
+Stakeholder's consultation is often found effective to finalize the subprojects' environment and safeguard related issues.
+In case of community development program (CDP), the Project level activities were developed and implemented in consultation with beneficiaries and the local/municipal stakeholders.

-Consultation meetings were held, during last missions at Kavre valley and Butwal.
-Consultation meetings at the local level regarding Auto Village subproject-Butwal were effective to resolve many issues among the various issues,.
-However ADB had to drop inancing to the subproject due to some crucial unresolved issues at the local level.
-Similarly, despite several efforts of ADB as well as the EA, effective consultation could not be carried out with the local people of the Charange Village, who are protesting the ISWM project-Butwal from the beginning; as the community people denied for the consultation meetings.
+Several consultation meetings were held with the concerned stakeholders at Kavre valley and Butwal during project review missions and municipal based field visits.
+In addition, local level consultation meetings were done regarding Auto Village subproject at Butwal.
+These meeting were found effective to resolve many issues among various stakeholders.
+However, ADB had to drop financing for the auto village subproject due to some crucial unresolved issues at the local level.
+Similarly, despite several efforts of ADB and the EA, consensus could not be reached at the local level regarding the ISWM subproject and water supply subproject at Butwal.
+Hence, contract for these subprojects have been terminated.

 In Bhumidanda-Kavre, there was a public demand for water supply and irrigation schemes (est. cost $60,000) as a compensatory measure for water diversion.
-The mission advised the PCO to implement, through water/irrigation users committees, the water and irrigation schemes from the CDP budget.
-Now the water and irrigation schemes are about to complete and works at intake area has progressed.
+ADB approved implementation of the schemes through water/irrigation users committees utilizing budget from the Community Development Project component's of the Project.
+With this the works at intake area has been progressed.

 About 831 person-months (all national) of local NGO services was provided to assist the implementation of the community development program.
-Consulting firms and local NGOs were/will be engaged using the quality- and cost-based selection (QCBS) method with a standard quality: cost ratio of 80:20.
-Selection criteria for local NGOs will include (i) experience relevant to the project activities and objectives, (ii) experiences in the district. where the Project municipalities are located, (iii) financial integrity, and (iv) record of proven competence in community mobilization and public health sensitization programs.
+Consulting firms and local NGOs were engaged using quality- and cost-based selection (QCBS) method with a standard quality: cost ratio of 80:20.
+Selection criteria for local NGOs included (i) experience relevant to the project activities and objectives, (ii) experiences in the district where the Project municipalities are located, (iii) financial integrity, and (iv) record of proven competence in community mobilization and public health sensitization programs.

 A separate design and supervision consultant (DSC) services for each project municipality were procured.
-DSC for Biratnagar, Birgunj and CSC for Kavre are supporting PIUs of the municipalities; whereas contract of DSC for Butwal municipality was closed after completion of contract.
-Butwal is in process of recruiting individual consultants.
+While construction supervision consultant (CSC) was procured for Kavre Valley is supporting PIU and the municipalities.
+Contract of DSC for Birgunj, Biratnagar and Butwal municipality and Project management support consultant for Project Coordination Office were closed after completion of contract.

 International competitive bidding procedures was used for civil works contracts estimated to cost more than $1 million, and supply contracts valued at more than $500,000.
 There is provision of National competitive bidding procedures for civil works contracts equivalent to $1,000,000 or less; supply contracts equivalent to $500,000 or less; and for shopping contracts for procurement of works and equipment worth equivalent to $100,000 or less.